sjain882/OMSI-Presentation-Tools/.github/README.md

 - Ability to use the F4 camera as a free-roam/look camera
 - Ability to define pre-defined camera movement sequences (**[HLAE](https://github.com/advancedfx/advancedfx)**-like) in text format
 - Ability to toggle overriding of bus presentation variables such as dirt, wetness, physics/roll etc
-- Ability to properly speedhack (slow/fast) the game - Cheat Engine's speedhack does not work properly with OMSI 2
+- Ability to speedhack (slow/fast) the game - Cheat Engine's speedhack does not work properly with OMSI 2
 - Ability to spawn several morphable & movable chromakeys & toggle between red, blue & green colours
 - (Likely never) TrackIR integration for any free roam camera, if achieved